Ao28th28thedev/Ao28th28thedev/README.md

 - Prodigy Insider Preview (Canary Channel) | Coming Soon!

-  The lights have removed the shadows.
+  The lights have now removed the shadows.

 Pick any version you want!